adim93d/food.around.us/README.md

 ---

 ## 🤝 Contributing
-We welcome contributions!
-Feel free to submit an issue or a pull request.
+We welcome Donations!
+Feel free to submit a request. or contact us at food.around.us@pm.me

 ---